 Billy Madison – 1 h 30 min, 1995, PG-13

-Clueless – 1 h 37 min, 1995, PG-13 (I would be remiss if I neglected to mention — showing this to my ten year old daughter was a highlight of my year.
-I think now she understand me better.
+Clueless – 1 h 37 min, 1995, PG-13 (I would be remiss if I neglected to mention — showing this to my ten-year-old daughter was a highlight of my year.
+I think now she understands me better.
 This is my FAVORITE movie.)

 Now and Then – 1 h 42 min, 1995, PG-13